Mathematics

 • A love of maths is encouraged throughout school via links with others subjects, applying an ever-growing range of skills with growing independence.

-• Children with additional needs are included in whole class lessons and teachers provide scaffolding and relevant support as necessary.
+• Children with additional needs are included in whole class lessons and teachers provide adaptive teaching, including scaffolding and relevant support as necessary.
 For those children who are working outside of the year group curriculum, individual learning activities are provided to ensure their progress.

 Leadership, Assessment and Feedback